isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2026.md

 <summary><strong>Celebrations in the Schools</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Commemorate National Day with your respective Schools through a series
+<p>Commemorate National Day with your schools through a line-up of meaningful
-of meaningful activities in August.
-Show off your distinctive <strong>school spirit</strong> and share your collective <strong>love and aspirations</strong> for Singapore in this exciting month of unity, pride and celebration!</p>
+activities this August.
+Show off your distinctive school spirit and finesse, and come together to express your collective love for Singapore in this exciting month of unity and celebration!</p>
 <p></p>
 <table style="minWidth: 50px">
 <colgroup>